abentley1110/NCL-CFSR/README.md

 2) Update path to downloaded NCL colorbars in .cshrc file
 3) Update paths to downloaded NCL functions in header of code
 4) Update paths to desired images in code
-5) Update dates to be plotted in code.
+5) Update dates to be plotted in code

 See the NCL webpage for help with plotting resources: https://www.ncl.ucar.edu/Document/Graphics/Resources/